Warring States Period 战国 476 - 221 BCE the second half of the Zhou Dynasty

 In the preceding Spring and Autumn Period division of the Eastern Zhou dynasty, China was a feudal society, where people 'belonged' to their lord.
 Small walled cities had emerged which were largely independent.
 By the time of the Warring States small town based fiefdoms (around 170) had merged to form seven large kingdoms: Qi; Chu; Yan; Han; Zhao; Wei and Qin.
 Although in theory all still acknowledged the Zhou Emperor as their supreme leader it had become an honorary title with no actual power.

 The period takes its name ‘Warring States’ from the historical work ‘Strategy of the Warring States ➚’ 战国策 which chronicles the incessant warfare between the kingdoms.
+The start of this period is around the time of the death of Confucius in 479BCE.
 This was in part fueled by the need for more aggressive measures to stave off attacks from neighboring barbarian tribes.
 Powerful clans arose in armed opposition to the local ‘king’.
 There are similarities with Ancient Greece ➚ when Athens; Sparta and other small kingdoms vied for dominance at roughly the same time.
 Appropriately this was the time that Sun Wu 孙武 or Sun Tzu WG [544 - 496 BCE] wrote the influential ‘Art of War ➚’.
 This classic covers such topics as strategy; espionage; maneuvers; using terrain; tactics and planning and has been widely read over the ensuing centuries.
 Phrases such as ‘If you know both yourself and your enemy, you can win many battles without risk’ remain useful idioms even to this day.
 Sun Bin’s ‘Art of War’ (possibly a descendent) was also written in this period.
 It described the strategy for the nobility to fight each other in chariots, as well as the use of cavalry, infantry, archers (with crossbows) and other specialized fighting units.
 The building of larger armies had enabled the gradual conquest of smaller fiefdoms to form the seven large states by 300BCE.

 World leading developments